 Inca Garcilaso can be considered as the 'first mestizo' of the Americas, the quintessential global citizen of this continent.
-Son of an Inca princess and a Spanish conquistador, and born when there were still no borders in this hemisphere, both cultures merged in him enhancing his creative and humanistic capacities.
+Son of an Inca princess and a Spanish conquistador, and born when there were still no borders in this hemisphere, both cultures merged in him thereby enhancing his creative and humanistic capacities.

-The sons of America that we honor today with the Inca Garcilaso medal reflect a wonderful and fortunate mestizaje of cultures that distinguishes us as a "New World" in continuous rebirth from Alaska to Patagonia.
+The sons of America that we honor today with the Inca Garcilaso medal reflect a wonderful and fortunate mestizaje of cultures that distinguishes us as a "New World" in continuous and promising rebirth from Alaska to Patagonia.

 The two sides of the medal